-The $\chi\bar{\chi}$ pairs are produced by decay of the A' particle as shown in Figure 1.
+Position Signature - The $\chi \overline{\chi}$ pairs are produced by decay of the A' particle as shown in Figure 1.
 Assuming the mass of the A' particle is much less than the beam energy, the decay will occur in a center of mass (CM) at high velocity with respect to the lab frame.
-Thus $\chi\bar{\chi}$ pairs will be forward-peaked and because of the proximity of the detector to the beam-dump, the recoil event profile is expected to fall off rapidly from the beam line.
+Thus $\chi \overline{\chi}$ pairs will be forward-peaked and because of the proximity of the detector to the beam-dump, the recoil event profile is expected to fall off rapidly from the beam line.
 For fixed beam energy, the higher the mass of the A' particle the lower the velocity of the CM where the decay into dark matter particles occurs and therefore the less forward peaked they will be.
-Figure 23 shows simulations of $\chi\bar{\chi}$ production, including beam scattering in the beam dump [29], for various dark matter masses assuming $m{A'} = 3m{\chi}$ .
-The red boxes show the extent of the detector while the points represent the spread of the beam for various assumed $m{\chi}$ masses.
-A simple measurement of recoil event position will yield a powerful signature of dark matter mass.
+Figure 23 shows simulations of $\chi \overline{\chi}$ production, including beam scattering in the beam dump [29], for various dark matter masses assuming $m{A'} = 3m{\chi}$.
+The red boxes show the extent of the detector while the points represent the spread of the beam for various assumed m{χ} masses.
+A simple measurement of recoil event position will yield a powerful signature of dark matter recoils, enable background suppression and provide information on dark matter mass.

-Figure 23 - These plots show the $\chi$ beam profile for various assumed dark matter masses at the detector location, shown in red.
+Figure 23 - These plots show the χ beam profile for various assumed dark matter masses at the detector location, shown in red.

 An optimization will be needed to determine the best signal to noise analysis to account for the uniform background predictions and the spread associated with candidate LDM-induced recoils.
+An option will be to dedicate a portion of the early running to developing the analysis for the best signal to noise, and then freezing the analysis and performing a blind analysis for the final results.